 It’s easier to confirm the presence of clothes moth with confidence if you have seen a range of evidence from the different phases of its lifecycle.

 If you suspect you have clothes moth but are still not sure and want peace of mind, you can always use a Moth Box.
 This simple device has a sticky board inside which is infused with the pheromone that female clothes moths use to attract the males to mate.
 When placed in a room, it attracts males to the sticky board so if you find moths on the board, you can be confident that you need to take action.
 The Moth Box is particularly useful as an early warning sign and enables you to catch an infestation before it gets out of hand.

 DO CLOTHES MOTHS BITE?

 Clothes moths do not bite humans.
 The sole purpose of the adults is to reproduce and lay eggs before they die.
 Feeding is not necessary and as such they do not even have mouth parts.
 Clothes moth larvae cause damage to clothes by chewing through natural fabrics in search of the protein keratin, the larvae do have chewing mouth parts but they are not designed to bite humans.

 For those of you who suffer from skin or respiratory allergies, it is possible that the presence of clothes moth adults and larvae can exacerbate symptoms.
 Moth wings are coated in tiny scales which detach easily and become part of the everyday dust in our homes, so this can play a part in the general symptoms experienced by people who already suffer with dust related allergies.
 Some people report little red bumps on their skin which is possibly caused by an allergen produced by the larvae.
 If you are experiencing either of the above, it would suggest a heavy infestation.

-Please also feel free to contact us for friendly advice and remember, you are mightier that the moth!!!
+Please also feel free to Contact Us for friendly advice and remember, you are mightier than the moth!